Celebrating National Telephone Day: From Rotary Phones to Cell Phones and Beyond

 1980-1999

-Answering machines were the next big innovation, and in 1991, two out of five homes had them.
-They cost between $50 and $250 just for the answering machine!
+Answering machines were the next big innovation, and in 1991, two out of five homes had them, at a cost of $50 to $250 per just machine.
 Also in 1991, call waiting began to gain popularity.
 Before that, you got a busy signal.
 By 1993, Caller ID was available in 37 states and parts of New York City.

 Public payphones peaked at 2.6 million during the mid-1990s at the tipping point when cell phones were starting to gain traction.
 In 1995, the U.S. had 33.8 million cell phone subscribers, and text messaging was possible by hitting each number multiple times to get the right letter, a method called T9.
 Cell phones continued to get smaller and lighter, and in 1996, flip phones like the Motorola StarTAC were popular.